Darryn-Wong/procedural-island-generation/README.md

 ### Terrain
 - Uses a perlin map to randomly generate islands
-- uses a perlin map to randomly generate islands

 ### Trees and Flowers
 - They are randomly droped from the air